 Step 1: Identify Research Questions

-Following the James Lind Alliance (JLA) method, the Myeloma PSP team will develop a survey that asks people to share the questions that they most want to see answered through research.
-The survey will be available online and in print, and be widely distributed to myeloma patients, caregivers, and healthcare professionals.
+Following the James Lind Alliance (JLA) method, the Myeloma PSP team developed a survey that asked people to share the questions that they most wanted to see answered through research.
+The survey was available online and in print between October 2019 and January 2020, and widely distributed to myeloma patients, caregivers, and healthcare professionals.
+The team received more than 500 responses identifying more than 3,000 possible research questions.

 Step 2: Prioritize Research Questions